Quick Home Offers

 Adam visited the property and showed the seller the photos of the condition.
 She made the decision to sell and use the proceeds to help her son and his family get into a better situation.

 We purchased the property and handled both occupant situations during the escrow period and after closing.
-The tenant in the trailer was removed without any payments, legal proceedings, or cost to the seller.
+The tenant in the trailer was removed without any payments, legal proceedings, or costs to the seller.
 We helped the son move his belongings into a storage unit and provided roughly $1,500 to cover the unit and a hotel while his mother’s proceeds cleared escrow.
-It was a mutual agreement that worked for everyone involved, including the tenant in the trailer, who came out with no eviction on her record.
+It was a mutual agreement that worked for everyone involved, including the tenant in the trailer, who came out with no eviction on their record.

 After closing, the seller used the proceeds to buy a motor home for her son and made improvements on her own primary residence.